spapastamkou/open-science-meanings/text.md

     * In general, the number of scientific publications in open access, collaborative research platforms, open repositories, open source software and hardware is increasing but with differences across disciplines and regions.
     * Only a third of all scientific literature published between 2000 and 2021 is in open access, based on indexing in openly available bibliometric databases.
 The trend is positive: half of scientific articles published in 2021 were released in some form of open access.
     * Open science infrastructures now number in the thousands, increasing the need for interoperability and attention to their sustainability.
+4. OS requires a shift in the culture of science (aligned funding & policies, consideration of local specific contexts, monitoring of impact)
+5. OS requires investment

 ## References
 Benson Marshall, M., Pinfield, S., Abbott, P. et al. The impact of COVID-19 on the debate on open science: a qualitative analysis of published materials from the period of the pandemic.
 Humanit Soc Sci Commun 11, 1315 (2024). https://doi.org/10.1057/s41599-024-03804-w

+Chan, Leslie, Budd Hall, Florence Piron, Rajesh Tandon, and Lorna Williams.
+“Open Science Beyond Open Access: For and with communities.
+A step towards the decolonization of knowledge”, the Canadian Commission for UNESCO’s IdeaLab, Ottawa, Canada, July 2020

 Fecher, B., Friesike, S. (2014).
 Open Science: One Term, Five Schools of Thought.
 In: Bartling, S., Friesike, S. (eds) *Opening Science*.
 Springer, Cham. https://doi-org.inshs.bib.cnrs.fr/10.1007/978-3-319-00026-8_2